chrisbangun/unfcc_scrapper/README.md

 ### Usage
 ----------
-There are two main scripts:
+There are two main scripts and both need to be run from the root directory:
 ```
 scrapper.py --> download the pdd files given:
             - list of unfcc_id specified in unfcc_ids_config.ini